-- Exposing your child to others’ achievements in their fields of interest is a good way to motivate them.
-However, this does not mean comparing your child to others or expecting them to achieve the same things as others.
+- Exposing your children to others’ achievements in their fields of interest is a good way to motivate them.
+However, this does not mean comparing your kids to others or expecting them to achieve the same goals as others.

-- Remember that providing opportunities to see others succeed — which can be achieved through movies, books, stories, etc. — can help reduce your child’s lack of motivation.
+- Remember that providing opportunities to see others succeed — which can be achieved through watching movies, reading books and stories, etc. — can help reduce your child’s lack of motivation.

-One thing science (and no doubt many parents!) has found over the years is that the “motivation talk” rarely works.
-Despite your best intentions, talking to your kids about the importance of effort is not likely to make them “change their ways.”
+One thing science (and no doubt many parents!) has found over the years is that the “motivational talk” rarely works.
+Despite your best intentions, talking to your kids about the importance of effort is not likely to make them change their ways.

 - Instead of focusing on past performance, focus on future performance — “What do you think you can do differently?”

-- Instead of the “motivation talk,” let your child know that you know they have what it takes.
+- Instead of the motivational talk, let your children know that you know they have what it takes.
 You could say something like “You just haven’t figured it out yet, but I know you will.”

 5. Offer encouragement and support.

 It’s normal to get frustrated when our kids show a lack of motivation.
 Not knowing how to motivate them gets us even more frustrated!
-The important thing to remember is that kids’ lack of motivation may often be explained by a number of things: lack of confidence, lack of participation in decisions concerning them (when homework should be done, when video games can be played, consequences of not sticking with expectations …), frustration, disappointment and so on.
+The important point to remember is that there may be a number of reasons for kids’ lack of motivation: lack of confidence, lack of participation in decisions concerning them (when homework should be done, when video games can be played, the consequences of not sticking with expectations, etc.), frustration, disappointment, among others.

-- Everyone experiences failure and most people experience failure repeatedly before they meet success.
-Talk to your child about your failures.
+- Everyone experiences failure and most people experience failure repeatedly before they achieve success.
+Talk to your children about your own failures.
 Let them understand that failure is a part of life.
 Let them know that our failures do not define us — they make us stronger.
-Successful failures abound — people who encountered many failures before becoming the celebrities they are today.
-Talk to your child about those failures.
+Successful failures abound, such as those encountered by people who went on to become the celebrities they are today.
+Talk to your children about those failures.

-- Comment on the positive changes you observe even if they do not immediately lead to an improvement.
-If you notice your child putting in greater effort, say it.
-If you see them trying harder, say it.
-If you see them trying a different approach, let him know you’ve noticed.
+- Comment on the positive changes you observe in your kids even if those changes do not immediately lead to an improvement.
+If you notice your children putting in greater effort, tell them.
+If you see them trying harder, acknowledge it.
+If you observe them trying a different approach, let them know you’ve noticed.
 Remember, though, to praise the effort and not the child.

 6. Don’t forget that kids will be kids.

 Wouldn’t it be great if our kids responded to our every instruction and did things exactly (or even better) than expected?
-The reality is that kids do not have the same conception of things as we do.
-They do not necessarily understand why they have to learn about certain things and telling them those things “are important” is unlikely to change their perception.
+The reality is that kids do not have the same conception of things as adults.
+They do not necessarily understand why they have to learn about certain things and telling them those things are important is unlikely to change their perception.

-- Find ways to make whatever your child is learning interesting.
+- Find ways to make whatever your children are learning interesting.
 If they're taking music lessons for example, working on a song they like may be more motivating than having to stick to a specific workbook.

 - There are so many ways to learn the same thing.
-There are good movies that teach history; your child can be taught to count using Legos; children’s executive function skills can be developed through fun “color, cut and glue” activities.
-If your child has a hard time staying focused or finding interest in a particular activity, try different ways to tackle the same activity.
+There are good movies that teach history; your kids can be taught to count using Legos; children’s executive function skills can be developed through fun “color, cut and glue” activities.
+If your child has a hard time staying focused or interested t in a particular activity, try different ways to tackle the same activity.

 - Remember that kids will always be more motivated by things they enjoy, and that’s hardly surprising.
-Cut your child some slack and let them enjoy the things they like.
-Remember that expecting certain things from your child can cause more harm than good.
+Cut your children some slack and let them enjoy the things they like.
+Remember that expecting certain things from your kids can cause more harm than good.

-- Don’t let criticism and disappointment be the only things your child remembers of their childhood.
+- Don’t let criticism and disappointment be the only things your children remember of their childhood.

 - Change your perception of your child’s behavior.
-Some amount of procrastination and a lack of motivation is normal in kids and adults alike.
+Some procrastination and a lack of motivation are normal in kids and adults alike.
 Why would your child be any different?

 7. Focus on your child’s strengths.